Axinom/mosaic-media-template/services/media/service/README.md

 - Connection string value can also be a SAS connection string of the following
   format:
   `BlobEndpoint=https://myaccount.blob.core.windows.net/;QueueEndpoint=https://myaccount.queue.core.windows.net/;FileEndpoint=https://myaccount.file.core.windows.net/;TableEndpoint=https://myaccount.table.core.windows.net/;SharedAccessSignature=sasString`
-- Because the script also makes requests to encoding service API and media service database - appropriate values must be configured as well, but they should have default values.
+- Because the script also makes requests to the Video Service API and Media Service database - appropriate values must be configured as well, but they should have default values.
 Otherwise - errors would be thrown, indicating the problem.